 Earth Lodge is set in a remote lush tropical rainforest located in the northern Peninsular Malaysia state of Kedah.
 The 160,000 hectares of Greater Ulu Muda is situated along the state’s eastern interior border with the Thai province of Yala.
 It is an off-the-beaten-path area and practically unknown to most people including Malaysians!

 An exciting recent find is the discovery of a limestone hill and associated caves of Bukit Labu.
 Limestone was previously not known to occur here.
-The caves here are small with most requiring some climbing to gain access.
-The two larger caves, Gua Labu 1 and Gua Labu 2, are open to visitors but only with a guide accompanying.
+The caves at Bukit Labu are small with most requiring some climbing to gain access.
+The largest cave, Gua Labu 1 is the only cave open to visitors but only with a guide accompanying.

 Among the wildlife found here are the Asiatic elephant (Elephas maximus), Malaysian tapir (Tapirud indicus), barking deer (Muntiacus muntjak), sambar deer (Cervus unicolor), gaur or seladang (Bos gaurus hubback) and the wild pig (Sus scrofa).
 Most of the wild cats of Malaysia are found here as well, including larger cats like the Malayan tiger (Penthera tigris jacksoni), the leopard (Panthera pardus) and the clouded leopard (Neofilis nebulosa).
 A list of mammals found at Ulu Muda is found here.

-Birdlife is especially abundent here as well with over 306 species recorded.
+Birdlife is especially abundent here as well with over 328 species recorded.
 All 10 Malaysian hornbill species are found here including the very rare plain-pouched hornbill (Rhyticeros subruficollis).
-It is one of only two sites in Malaysia where all 10 Malaysian hornbill species call home.
+Ulu Muda is one of only two sites in Malaysia where all 10 Malaysian hornbill species call home.

 Other rare and globally threatened birds are the masked finfoot (Heliopais personata), dusky eagle owl (Bubo coromandus), Malaysian peacock pheasent (Polyplectron malacense), blue-banded kingfisher (Alcedo euryzona) and straw-headed bulbul (Pycnonotus zeylanicus).
 It is also the only confirmed breeding site of the hooded pitta (Pitta sordida muelleri) in Peninsular Malaysia.
 A list of birds found at Ulu Muda is found here.